y252328/Instagram_Download_Button/README.md

 > Note: This script only tests on Chrome ~~, Edge, and Firefox~~ with Tampermonkey on Windows 10 1903 64-bit.

+## Caution
+* There is some feedback provided by users that Instagram will block your account for a few hours (maybe longer) if you download too much media in a short time.
+So please mind the download number

 ## About the new url fetch method
 Around May 2022, Instagram modified the web page so that some media could not be downloaded (especially Reels).
 From this script version 1.13, a new method of fetching media url has been added and is enabled by default (not yet applied to Story).
 This new method can obtain full resolution pictures (to be verified) and all media can be downloaded at present, but the disadvantage is that the speed of fetching URLs is slow (download speed has no effect) and may have some bugs.
 You can set `disableNewUrlFetchMethod` to **true** if you don't want to use the new method.
 Or you can set `prefetchAndAttachLink` to **true** in order to prefetch the URL info.